Airship’s Policy on Response to Public Authority Requests for Personal Data

 The New Standard Contractual Clauses

-In company history, Airship has never been the subject of a public authority data request in the US or elsewhere.
-If Airship were to receive such a request concerning the personal data processed by Airship, we would honor our obligations in compliance with Section III (“Local Laws and Obligations in Case of Access by Public Authorities”), Clause 14 (“Local laws and practices affecting compliance with the Clauses”) and Clause 15 (“Obligations of the data importer in case of access by public authorities”) as well as Section IV (“Final Provisions”), Clause 16 (“Non-compliance with the Clauses and termination”) of the updated Standard Contractual Clauses (“SCCs”) issued in June 2021.
+In company history, Airship has never provided customer data in response to a public authority data request in the US or elsewhere.
+Airship is committed to honoring our obligations in compliance with Section III (“Local Laws and Obligations in Case of Access by Public Authorities”), Clause 14 (“Local laws and practices affecting compliance with the Clauses”) and Clause 15 (“Obligations of the data importer in case of access by public authorities”) as well as Section IV (“Final Provisions”), Clause 16 (“Non-compliance with the Clauses and termination”) of the updated Standard Contractual Clauses (“SCCs”) issued in June 2021.

 Airship’s Policy on Responding to Public Authority Requests for Personal Data